Configuration Guide

 Default: ["reasoning.encrypted_content"]

-Why needed: Enables multi-turn conversations with store: false
+Why needed: Enables multi-turn conversations with store: false (stateless mode)

 Example: